 United Hatzalah’s strength is in its 6,500 selfless volunteers.
 These include emergency medical technicians (EMTs), paramedics, and doctors who are on call 24/7/365 – even on Yom Kippur!

 United Hatzalah volunteer medics take a 200 hour course and undergo 100 training calls to qualify as EMTs.
 After passing the exams, each medic receives a rescue bag and a phone that connects him to the LifeCompass System.

 From that point forward, the medics are always on call.
-They take their rescue bags, phones, and mode of transportation everywhere they go so they can leave for an emergency at a moment’s notice.
+They take their rescue bags, phones, and mode of transportation everywhere they go so they can respond to a call at a moment’s notice.
 They leave their workplaces, offices, schools, and families – even in middle of the night or during a holiday – to go and treat someone in need of medical assistance whenever they are needed.